adamkpickering/site-generator/README.md

 - example website
 - add instructions for installation
 - add automatic creation of given destination directory
+- add a monitor for file changes (also automate dev server) so that they show up in browser automatically

 ## How it Works